mrmrcoleman/autocon2_workshop/README.md

 1. Network discovery - Scans a list of IPs or subnets to find any network devices in the network
 2. Device discovery - Logs into specific devices to extract their configurations

 [Slurp'it](https://slurpit.io/) is a fully featured discovery tool.
 As the website says "If there’s a `show` command we can slurp’it!"
-Slurp'it can also do device discovery across a large selection of network devices and can also do network discovery, but we won't be using that functionality in this workshop.
+Slurp'it can do network and device discovery across a large selection of network devices.

-Let's slurp our network devices into Slurp'it!
+Let's slurp our network devices into Slurp'it using network discovery.
 First we need to get the IP and port for Slurp'it.

 ```
 echo ${MY_EXTERNAL_IP}:${SLURPIT_PORT}